 - Building trust in communities to establish strong group and intergroup relations

-- Understanding Community Needs Assessments
+- Understanding and reviewing Community Needs Assessments

-- Supporting community/organizational agendas through various local, state, federal and institutional resources
+- Supporting community/organizational agendas through various local, state, federal, and institutional resources

-- Professional presentation skills
+- Build professional leadership and presentation skills

 Ongoing participation is critical to the success of this training program.
 Students are required to attend a monthly seminar (meeting) with their peers.
 Attendance at these seminars is mandatory and will count towards students total field practicum hours.
 Students also participate in a weekly group supervision session and other educational events and opportunities as available.

 - Full time MSW students within the Community Organization and Social Administration specialization

 Statement of Interest (Writing Sample)a.
 Please answer these questions

 i.
 Why is community engagement an important component in Social Work Education?

 ii.
 Why are you interested in learning more about community engagement?